siqb/CarND-LaneLines-P1/README.md

 * Improve the lane line projections to be continuous even over broken lane lines
 * Reflect on my experience and findings

+All output videos can be found in the `test_videos_output` directory of this repo.

 [//]: # (Image References)